in

 Flower of orange clock vine, Thunbergia gregorii,

-Thunbergia Varieties to Grow
+Thunbergia varieties to grow

 • Thunbergia alata, black-eyed Susan vine: Perennial vine is grown as summer annual; small trailing, twining vine with triangular leaves; flowers are flaring tubes to 1 inch wide in orange, yellow, or white, all with a purple-black throat.
 ‘Susie’ series is the most popular; flowers are yellow, orange, and cream with dark centers.
 ‘Alba’ has white flowers wiht dark centers.
 ‘Aurantica’ has orange-yellow flowers with dark centers.
 ‘Bakeri’ has pure white flowers.